Contact the GG Archives

 Soldiers on Deck of the USS Madawaska Awaiting Their Turn to Go Ashore.
 A History of the Transport Service, 1921.
 GGA Image ID # 18a74916b7

-The arrival of the first convoy carrying the soldiers and Marines of the American Expeditionary Force at Saint-Nazaire, France, on 26 June 1917 surprised the world and provided much-needed encouragement to the allies.
-The GG Archives has curated the stories behind these troopships that brought American soldiers to Europe and back again after the war.
+The arrival of the first convoy carrying the soldiers and Marines of the American Expeditionary Force at Saint-Nazaire, France, on 26 June 1917 surprised the world and provided much-needed encouragement to the Allies.
+The GG Archives has curated the stories behind these troopships that brought American soldiers back to Europe after the war.

 Army Charted Transport Finland Struck by Torpedo

-Eleven days later on 28 October 1917, the Finland, an army chartered transport, was struck by a torpedo from U-93 not far from the French coast.
+Eleven days later, on 28 October 1917, the SS Finland, an army chartered transport, was struck by a torpedo from U-93 near the French coast.

 Loss of the USS President Lincoln - 1919

-Of the 715 men present all told on board, it was found after the muster that three officers and 23 men were lost with the ship and that one officer, Lieutenant Isaacs, above mentioned, had been taken prisoner.
+Of the 715 men present, all told on board, it was found after the muster that three officers and 23 men were lost with the ship and that one officer, Lieutenant Isaacs had been taken prisoner.

 Moving Our Troops Overseas - 1920